ShipSecure-Labs/rowgate/README.md

 pnpm add @rowgate/prisma
 ```

-You can also install the adapter directly, which has @rowgate/core as a dependency.
+You can also install the adapter directly - they have `@rowgate/core` as a dependency.

 ## 🧠 How RowGate Works